 2. Subscription-Based Model

 The subscription-based model allows companies to charge consumers monthly or yearly subscription fees to access their product or service.
 This model depends on these consumers continuing to love and utilize the service.
 To keep consumers satisfied and paying monthly subscription fees, companies need to continually improve their products or services to keep up with changing trends or competitors.
 The subscription-based model is popular with streaming services like Hulu, Netflix, and Spotify.
 It is also popular among monthly subscription boxes for beauty and fashion such as Ipsy or FabFitFun.
+The ideal profit margin varies depending on the type of subscription.

 Subscription-based model examples